BREAKING NEWS: 2 COVID-19-related deaths in Guam - Saipan Tribune

 Tag: Guam

-The Joint Information Center was notified of Guam’s 65th and 66th fatalities.
+The Joint Information Center in Guam was notified of two additional COVID-19-related fatalities.

-The 66th COVID-19-related fatality occurred at the Guam Memorial Hospital at approximately 2:27am today.
-The patient was a 57-year-old male with underlying health conditions that were compounded by COVID-19.
-The patient was admitted to GMH on Oct.
-5 and tested positive upon admission.
+The 69th COVID-19-related fatality occurred at the Guam Regional Medical City at approximately 5:15am today.
+The patient was a 60-year-old female with underlying health conditions that were complicated by COVID-19.
+She was admitted to GRMC on Oct.
+21 and tested positive upon admission.

-“This morning, we learned of two more souls lost to COVID-19.
-Though our losses have become frequent, we can never fully comprehend the pain and suffering caused by this virus.
-To their families, friends, and those they loved, we offer our sincerest condolences and sympathies,” said Guam Gov. Lou Leon Guerrero.
-“To the people of Guam, our mourning must come with action.
-Let us work so that these souls would not have passed in vain.”